SaishKadam3112/Water-Level-Monitoring-and-Alert-System/README.md

-# Water-Level-Monitoring-and-Alert-System
+Water Level Monitoring and Alert System
+📌 Project Overview

-This Arduino project uses an ultrasonic sensor to measure water level in a tank.
-The LCD displays the current level, and a buzzer gives alerts when the tank is full or low.
-It helps prevent overflow, saves water, and makes monitoring easy and automatic.
+This project is an Arduino-based Water Level Monitoring and Alert System.
+It continuously monitors the water level in a tank using an ultrasonic sensor, displays the water level on a 16×2 LCD, and activates a buzzer alert when the tank is almost full.
+A potentiometer is used to adjust the LCD contrast, ensuring the display is clear and readable.